 Guidelines for Art

-Your artwork can be a drawing, painting, watercolor, pastel, collage, photograph, mixed-media work, digital or any other kind of 2-dimensional artwork, or a 3-dimensional piece, including sculpture, ceramics, mosaic or other 3-dimensional pieces, as long as they are ORIGINAL, and do not copy or utilize another’s artwork or concept:
+Your artwork can be a drawing, painting, watercolor, pastel, collage, photograph, mixed-media work, digital or any other kind of 2-dimensional artwork, or a 3-dimensional piece including sculpture, ceramics, mosaic or other 3-dimensional work.
+All work must be ORIGINAL and must not copy or incorporate another person’s artwork or concept.

 • Artwork must be no larger than 24” X 24” (2-Dimensional) or 12” X 12” (3-Dimensional).

-• Original pieces must be submitted by the deadline of April 14, 2022 at the three aforementioned drop-off locations or (if digital only) through bit.ly/mayorsartcontest23.
+• Artwork must be submitted by the deadline of April 19, 2024, 5:00 PM, at the three aforementioned drop-off locations or digitally through the bitly site.
+(See previous paragraph).

-• Artwork must be related to the theme, and adherence to the theme is part of the judging.
+• Artwork must be related to the theme of “Riverside” and adherence to the theme is a part of the judging criteria.

-• Your artwork must be accompanied by a signed entry form with title of work and short statement (see attached Entry Form).
+• Your artwork must be accompanied by a signed submission form with a title of the work and a short statement.
+(See attached Entry Form).

-• Be original—must not infringe upon anyone’s copyright.
+• Be original—do not infringe on anyone’s copyright.

 • Artwork will become the property of the City of Riverside if it is chosen as a winning piece.
-The artist and teacher will be credited.
-All other work will be returned, and winning work will be returned after it is displayed for a period of time.
+After a display period it might be returned to the student or added to the City’s collection.
+If it is returned to the student the City of Riverside relinquishes all rights to the piece.
+The artist and teacher will be credited when displayed or used.
+All other work will be returned to the student’s teacher.

-Inlandia Institute and Arts Now invite City of Riverside high schoolers to enter their best poem for the Mayor’s Art and Poetry Contest.
+Inlandia Institute and ARTS NOW Riverside invite City of Riverside high school students to enter their best poem for the Mayor’s Poetry Contest.

 How to submit:

-• Include one poem inspired by the City of Riverside in a Word document (.doc or .docx.)
+• Include one poem inspired by the City of Riverside in a Word document (.doc or .docx).
+Your poem should celebrate something about Riverside through your words.
+Your poem can be uploaded to https://bit.ly/mayors_contest24.

-• Please be sure to include the author’s name, phone number, email address, grade level, and school.
+• Please be sure to include the author’s name, phone number, email address, teacher’s name (either Language Teacher or the teacher who encouraged you to enter), school and grade on the poem sheet as well as the entry form.

-• Along with the poem, please submit an artist statement of up to 50 words through the entry form: bit.ly/mayorsartcontest23
+• Along with the poem, please submit an artist statement of up to 50 words through the entry form: https://bit.ly/mayors_contest24.

 Prizes

-One poem and one artwork will be selected by City of Riverside’s Mayor, Patricia Lock Dawson, and a panel of judges, as the Grand Prize Winner.
-A first-place winner may also be selected as well as multiple honorable mentions.
+One poem and one artwork will be selected by the Mayor of Riverside, Patricia Lock Dawson, and a panel of judges, as the Grand Prize Winners.
+First-place winners and additional honorable mention awards will also be given as judges deem best.

-All prize winners are invited to attend a special reception at City Hall with Mayor Lock Dawson.
-That event will take place on May 10th , Riverside City Hall from 5:00-6:00 PM.
+All prize winners are invited to attend a special May 15th, 2024, reception at Riverside City Hall with Mayor Patricia Lock Dawson.
+This event will take place on the 7th floor Grier Pavilion from 5:00-6:00 PM.
+The address is 3900 Main Street, Riverside, CA 92501.
+Light refreshments will be served, and all prize-winning works will be displayed.
 Invitations to this reception will also be emailed to the email address provided on the Entry Form.